MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/identity-filter-api.md

 This API is useful in the following scenarios:

-* For custom visuals that use datasets that have group on keys
+* For custom visuals that use datasets with group on keys
-* Migrating visuals that used an old API (earlier than 2.2) to a newer API
+* Migrating visuals that used an older API (earlier than 2.2) to a newer API
-* Allows selection to be done using identifying index arrays
+* Allow selections using identifying index arrays

 > [!NOTE]
 > The **Identity filter API** is available from API version 5.1 To find out which version you’re using, check the `apiVersion` in the *pbiviz.json* file.